-"What do you think of Clock Stoves?"
-"Are Woodwarm Stoves any good?"
-"Town and Country Stoves are good - or so I have heard?"
+"What do you think of Clock wood burning stoves?"
+"Are Woodwarm wood burning stoves any good?"
+"Town and Country wood burning stoves are good - or so I have heard?"

 I used to wonder why so many customers mentioned the same few brands after they had been into a local store.
 Then, when I contacted these brands and tried to open an account, the answer was always a big fat "no".

 "You are too close to another shop" or "your showroom is too small" or "your eyebrows meet in the middle" or something similar.

 The chat with the potential customer would usually start something like this...

 "I went into my local shop/talked to my local installer the other day and they said that >Clock logburners< (insert Clock, Woodwarm, Town and Country or other) are what they recommend and are the absolute bestest ever"

 Did the shopkeeper tell you why?

 "Just said they were good wood burners.
 The best they sell.
 Dope."